 Harrison-McAllister notes that the light pink plays well with earthy tones, cool blues, and dark steel grays, too.
 And it’s sure to complement any wood furniture you have on hand.
 Consider using the color with crisp whites in your bathroom, or cozy grays in your bedroom.
 “This universal color gets along with all rooms in the house.”

 Benjamin Moore Sage Tint

-“We love Benjamin Moore’s Sage Tint—a soft seafoam green,” Laura Flam and Carrie Dessertine, Principals of REUNION Goods and Services, say.
+“We love Benjamin Moore’s Sage Tint—a soft seafoam green,” Laura Flam and Carrie Dessertine, Principals of Reunion Goods and Services, say.
 “It’s so compatible with other colors that it is practically a neutral.”
 The designers say they particularly love how much the shade can freshen up a space.

-Flam and Dessertine recently used Sage Tint in the guest rooms at a Rhode Island Hotel. “[We wanted] to freshen the spaces and bring as much light into the rooms as possible,” they designers say.
+Flam and Dessertine recently used Sage Tint in the guest rooms at a Rhode Island Hotel. “[We wanted] to freshen the spaces and bring as much light into the rooms as possible,” the designers say.
 “The intent was always for the rooms to feel intimate, residential, and comfortable—as if you were staying with friends or at a summer house.”

 Benjamin Moore Delray Gray

 “My favorite warm gray is Delray Gray,” Carolynne Kollar, Interior Designer at Mojo Stumer, says.
 “It keeps the room from feeling too cold, but it’s still a real gray.”
 And she specifically recommends using the color in a living room or a study